querkmachine/beeps.website/src/svenska.md

 This is mostly here for my own reference, so if you found this page, good sleuthing I guess?

+## 'en' vs. 'ett'

+'en' is used for common gender nouns. 'ett' is used for neutral gender nouns.
+There is no hard or fast rule for what noun uses which gender—you just need to memorise them.

+This is necessary for definite articles, where the gender affects the suffix of the word.

+e.g. en hund (a dog) &rarr; hunden (the dog) e.g. ett bi (a bee) &rarr; biet (the bee)

+It is also used for adjective agreement.

+e.g. en bil (a car) -> en stor bil (a big car) e.g. ett hus (a house) -> ett stort hus (a big house)

+And both together: e.g. stort huset (the big house)

 ## Common phrases

 | English             | Svenska                 | Note                                    |